chenlx92/myo_driver/README.md

 # myo_drvier
-This is the myo driver for ROS.
+This is the [Myo armband](https://www.myo.com/)  driver for ROS.
+The work is based on [myo-raw](https://github.com/dzhu/myo-raw).

 ## example

-You will publish the emg data to topic when you run `rosrun myo_driver myo_raw.py`
+You will setup the myo and publish the emg data to topic when you run

+`roslaunch myo_driver myo_pub.launch`